zelbaz946/precourse1/Level 5/README.md

 ## Callbacks

 #### Callbacks are one of the more challenging concepts to understand in JavaScript.
-Take your time with these tutorials.
-You should expect to spend at least a couple of hours on each
+Take your time with these tutorials...

 ##### Read
 - <http://www.impressivewebs.com/callback-functions-javascript/>